-Again, there is no easy way to get a listing of the remote system’s groups.
+Again, there is no built-in way to get a listing of the remote system’s groups.
 We can work around it with the following command:

 The third column holds the ID of the group associated with name in the first column.
 This is what we are looking for.

-Thankfully, the "chmod" command works as expected on the remote file system:
+chmod SFTP command works as normal on the remote filesystem:

-There is no command for manipulating local file permissions, but you can set the local umask, so that any files copied to the local system will have the appropriate permissions.
+There is no equivalent command for manipulating local file permissions, but you can set the local umask, so that any files copied to the local system will have their corresponding permissions.

-SFTP allows you to create directories on both local and remote systems with "lmkdir" and "mkdir" respectively.
-These work as expected.
+SFTP also allows you to create directories on both local and remote systems with

 The rest of the file commands target only the remote filesystem:

-These commands replicate the basic behavior of the shell versions.
+These commands replicate the core behavior of their shell equivalents.
 If you need to perform these actions on the local file system, remember that you can drop into a shell by issuing this command: